-COC will revise this administrative plan as needed to comply with changes in HUD regulations.
+The PHA will revise this administrative plan as needed to comply with changes in HUD regulations.
 The original plan and any changes must be approved by the board of commissioners of the agency, the pertinent sections included in the Agency Plan, and a copy provided to HUD.

-COC Policy
+PHA-COC Policy

-COC will review and update the plan as often as needed to reflect changes in regulations, PHA operations, or when needed to ensure staff consistency in operation.
+The PHA will review and update the plan as needed, to reflect changes in regulations, PHA operations, or when needed to ensure staff consistency in operation.